adnammit/notes/webDev.md

-# GENERAL WEB DEVELOPMENT STUFF
+# General Web Development Stuff

-## HOW THE INTERNET WORKS:
+## How The Internet Works
 * there are three main parts:
 	- Front end/Client: looks so pretty with HTML/CSS, talks to back end to update, etc
 	- Back end/Server: convert data from the database to html, etc to be passed to the front end
 	- Database: where bare, naked data is stored
-* your domain is the entry point for the user -- it is actually just a key which allows a user to access data via an IP address -- so www.mysite.com connects the client through to the server
+* your domain is the entry point for the user -- it is actually just a key which allows a user to access data via an IP address -- so www.mysite.com is like an alias for your website's IP address
 * after you've purchased a domain and web server, you'll need to go to your registrar and transfer the DNS (domain name server) to your web host
 	- this might take a minute -- all DNS's need to be redirected to your site
 * security